 The magical world of all things Moomin is divided into different areas.
 At the heart of the park stands Moomin House.
 The Moomins, along with other characters including mischievous Little My can be found outside the house and are more than happy to take photos or give Moomin hugs.

-Although Alfie and Tess were a little too old for it (they were 11 and 9 at the time), Sam loved it!
-We discovered Snork’s new inventions and tried eyeball soup with the witch and her granddaughter Alice.
+During our time in Moomin world We discovered Snork’s new inventions and tried eyeball soup with the witch and her granddaughter Alice.
 We later found a colourful dragon in the sea, met Thingumy and Bob and more.

 It’s a beautiful escape into a wonderful world of make-believe.